 It hit me recently that the “God” I worshipped my whole life was an abuser.
 No wonder I had a crisis of faith.
-It turned out to be a crisis of faith in an abuser god, and I ultimately walked away from him in order to follow Jesus.
+It turned out to be a crisis of faith in an abuser god – the ultimate wolf in sheep’s clothing – and I finally walked away from him in order to follow Jesus.

 Let me walk you through the ways the god I grew up with was an abuser.
 I’m going to take the characteristic behaviors of emotional and spiritual abusers found in my book, Is It Me?
 Making Sense of Your Confusing Marriage, and I’ll show how the god I grew up with had those same characteristics.

 It’s been said that we become like the god we worship.
 If that’s true, we have to ask ourselves why abuse is prevalent in some church denominations.
 Jesus is not abusive, so who are they worshipping?
 I believe that when we worship this abuser god, we become like him.

 This abuser god is the devil.
 Satan.
 The enemy.
 Evil.
 The dark side.
 Whatever you want to call him.
 But he represents his pack of wolves, and he models how to hide in the soft, white wool of a sheep so most people won’t recognize him.
 He teaches his followers how to do the same thing.

 He is the ultimate wolf in sheep’s clothing.
 And I worshiped him because I was told he was the one true god.

 How The Abuser God is the Ultimate Wolf in Sheep’s Clothing